MEET THE AUTHOR

 Example

-• This error happens after students learn this property of radicals:
+• This error is similar to the previous error and happens after students learn this property of radicals:

 then thinking that one can always put the radical on each inside term.